NEW TOOL: PROOF OF VACCINATION: NEW SCRIPTS AND SCENARIOS ON HOW TO DEAL WITH CHALLENGING SITUATIONS

 As BC continues to battle the 4th wave of the global pandemic, new issues surrounding vaccination status continue to arise.
 These issues can often be quite challenging for employers to fully understand.
-Indeed, one of the most critical issue facing employers today is the vaccination status of staff.
-Currently there is no provincial mandate for mandatory vaccination of staff outside of the health care setting.
+Indeed, one of the most critical issues facing employers today is the vaccination status of staff.
+Currently, there is no provincial mandate for mandatory vaccination of staff outside of the health care setting.
 It is up to the individual business to decide on their own policy.

 While it is widely accepted that vaccination against COVID-19 is the most effective way of combating this virus, not everyone is vaccinated.
-Recent public health orders, notably, the provincial vaccination passport, will offer business a way to confirm the vaccination status of their customers, but questions about staff still linger.
+Recent public health orders, notably, the provincial vaccination passport, will offer businesses a way to confirm the vaccination status of their customers, but questions about staff still linger.

 How can an employer navigate this situation while balancing health & safety, human rights, privacy and other related legal requirements?
 While certainly challenging, it is not impossible.

 First and foremost, it is critical that employers understand their rights and responsibilities on this issue.
 Employers have a legal responsibility to provide a safe workplace for staff.
 On the other hand, employers have obligations based on human rights, employment standards and common law considerations.
 Furthermore, while vaccinations are strongly encouraged by public health, there is no public mandate for vaccination or no current regulation requiring this except in some sectors.

 Employers are legally able to create and implement a workplace vaccination policy.
 There are a few good examples in the tourism and hospitality industry of businesses that have been exemplary in this area.
 While creating such a policy, businesses need to carefully assess the risks involved, insuring that the legal and other practical considerations are addressed.
 Prior to creating the policy, employers should be well-versed with potential consequences that they may incur in case of a legal challenge, and should seek legal opinion where needed.